 • Acts or omissions that occurred prior to the date that the statute, which provides for indemnification of directors, was passed and approved.

-Delaware requires that an officer must reasonably believe that he/she is performing his/her duties in a manner that is in the best interests of the corporation.
+Delaware requires that an officer reasonably believe that he/she is performing his/her duties in a manner that is in the corporation’s best interests.
 This is not a requirement in Nevada.

 “The New Kid on the Block” – Wyoming LLCs & Corporations